Key takeaways

 How changing interest rates impact the bond market

-With the Federal Reserve poised to cut interest rates, what opportunities does this create for bond investors?
+As the Federal Reserve eases monetary policy with interest rate cuts, what opportunities does this create for bond investors?

 Why and how to invest in commodities